MBenSaidCode/CsharpSOLID/Readme.md

 ## License

-This project is licensed under the [MIT License].
+This project is licensed under the [MIT License]